TEAMMATES/teammates/docs/compressing-images.md

 ## Installation

-In order to start the commands below, you would need to install the follow:
+In order to start the commands below, you would need to install the following:

 - [ImageMagick](https://www.imagemagick.org/script/download.php)
 - [optipng](http://optipng.sourceforge.net/)
 - [gifsicle](https://www.lcdf.org/gifsicle/)

-Or, if you are on the Mac, and you use Homebrew, you can do the following:
+Or, if you are on the Mac, and you use Homebrew, you can use this instead:

 ```sh
 brew update && brew install imagemagick optipng gifsicle